FurnishedFinder APIfurnishedfinder.com ↗

 Endpoints Overview

-The API consists of two endpoints designed to work in sequence. search_locations accepts a free-text query — a city name, state, address, or landmark — and returns up to 5 location suggestions.
-Each suggestion includes an encoded_location string (e.g. us--ca--san-francisco--gp_ChIJIQBpAG2ahYAR_6128GcTUEo) and a human-readable description.
-This encoded ID is the required input for the second endpoint.
+The API has two endpoints. search_locations accepts a free-text query — a city name, state, address, or landmark — and returns up to 5 location suggestions.
+Each suggestion includes an encoded_location string and a human-readable description.
+The encoded_location value is a slug-style ID (e.g. us--ca--san-francisco--gp_ChIJIQ...) and is the required input to the second endpoint.

 Searching Rental Listings

-- Build a map-based furnished rental search using bounding-box parameters to query listings within the visible viewport
+- Build a map-based rental search UI using the bounding box parameters to sync results with a visible viewport.

-- Aggregate furnished monthly rental inventory across multiple cities by iterating
+- Analyze furnished rental supply across multiple cities by iterating over locations from

 | Tier | Price | Credits/month | Rate limit |